Ah, São Paulo.

 Also, the Xylography Museum (the only one in the country), as well as the open-air Felícia Leirner Museum (bronze, granite, and cement artworks from the Polish artist), are excellent places to visit in the town.

-Go for a cup of coffee at the Boa Vista Palace (winter residence of São Paulo’s governor), palace inspired in Polish castles from the 20th-century.
+Go for a cup of coffee at the Boa Vista Palace (winter residence of São Paulo’s governor), a palace inspired by Polish castles from the 20th-century.

 Last but not least, stroll around the town center at Vila Capivari to spot cute European-styled houses, cozy cafes, and plenty of interesting shops.